jwcain/Portfolio/index.md

 # Projects

 Here is compiled list of some of my projects.
-More details on all of them can be found on their GitHub pages.
+More details may be found on their GitHub pages.

 ## Unity3D - C#